Pessamit: History

 Indigenous people had lived or visited the site for centuries prior to arrival of Europeans.
 Early in the 17th century, Samuel de Champlain reported the presence of an Innu village on the North Shore of the Saint Lawrence that he identified as Sauvages Bersiamiste on his map of 1632.

 During the French Era, a trading post was established at the mouth of the Betsiamites River called Pointe-des-Bersimites by Gilles Hocquart in 1733 (although this post was probably located on the west bank of the Betsiamites River rather than on the east bank where the village now stands).
 During that same period, numerous Jesuit missionaries evangelized and converted the Innu that visited the various trading posts along the coast.
+Eventually the trading post became part of the North West Company's lease.
+When the North West Company and Hudson's Bay Company (HBC) merged in 1821, the post continued to be operated by the HBC, until the lease expired the following year.
+The HBC reacquired the lease of Bersimis in 1831.

 In 1845, the registers of the Notre-Dame-de-Betshiamits Mission opened and a few years later in 1849, the Innu began to clear the site of present village in order to build a chapel.
-In 1855, the Hudson's Bay Company established its post, and from 1860 on, an industrial community developed on the west side of the Betsiamites River, known as Bersimis (now Rivière-Bersimis in the Municipality of Colombier), that by 1900 was larger than the Innu village on the east side.

 In 1853, the Innu of Betsiamites were first assigned a reserve of 70000 acre west of the Outardes River, known as the Manicouagan Reserve, that was described by John Rolph, Commissioner of Crown Lands, as: "On the River St Lawrence from the River of Vases to the River of Outardes at Manicouagan about 11 miles in breadth by 10 miles in depth."
 (The River of Vases is now known as Ragueneau River, so the reserve roughly corresponded to the current municipality of Ragueneau).
 In 1861, the Governor General in Council allowed the Innu to move from Manicouagan to the Bersimis Reserve, that had the same area of Manicouagan Reserve, namely 70000 acre.
 But the formation of the reserve hardly affected the Innu because, for many years thereafter, most families remained nomadic and would spend almost all of their lives in the forest, hunting for caribou, beaver, and bear, as well as hare and partridge to supplement their diet.
 In fact, the Innu were slow in adopting new techniques and improvements, such as canvas canoes or metal stoves, but rather maintained their traditional beliefs, knowledge, behaviors, and techniques.

+Between 1871 and 1902, the Bersimis post was the headquarters of HBC's Bersimis District.
+From 1860 on, an industrial community developed on the west side of the Betsiamites River, known as Bersimis (now Rivière-Bersimis in the Municipality of Colombier), that by 1900 was larger than the Innu village on the east side.
 In 1924, the band council permitted the Government of Quebec to construct the provincial highway (Quebec Route 138) across the reserve, and in 1955, the local road between the village and the highway was built.